tAnother/gotcp/Milestone.md

             - If Response Command: update the routing table

             ```Go
-            func updateRoutingtable(ripEntries []ripEntry) { // params TBD
+            func updateRoutingtable(ripEntries []ripEntry, n *Neighbor) { // params TBD
                 //For each ripEntry
+                <D, C_n, N> = <ripEntry.Address, ripEntry.Cost, n>
                     // 1.
-Convert to RoutingEntry
+Convert addr and mask to netip.Addr and netip.Prefix
+                    netIp := util.Uint32ToIp(ripEntry.Address)
+                    prefix := netip.PrefixFrom(netIp, mask)
                     // let c = ripEntry.cost + 1

                     // 2.
-If the routingEntry not in the routing table and c < inifinity, add it to the table
+If the corresponding routingEntry not in the routing table and c < inifinity, add it to the table
                     // 3.
 If we have an existing RoutingEntry
                         // refer to Distance Vector Routing
             }